 When designing a room, Antoni waits until he has confirmed the upholstery before selecting the lighting for the rest of the space.
 Whether that’s a dining chair, a sofa or a headboard, “once I have the color or finish of the main upholstery, then I’ll know if I have to light up the space or tone it down,” he says.
 “If it’s a pale sofa that requires a bit of oomph, for example, then I’ll make a bigger statement with lighting.
 If on the other hand I’ve gone for a navy sofa, then there’s no point creating a distraction with lighting—I just need to create a nice balance that complements the upholstery.”

 We use our lighting the most during the darker, colder months of the year, so it’s important to think about how you want your space to feel during that time period, even if you’re pulling the look together on a balmy summer’s day.
 “On a cold winter’s night, when the weather is not on your side, you want to enter a room and get that instant feeling of warmth,” Antoni says.
 “You have to think of those moments when selecting your indoor lighting.
 When the sun is shining, we’re not using the lights because we’re not inside as often, so it’s when the weather’s not great that lighting plays a massive role.”

 Think About the Backdrop

-Different textures and colour palettes will affect how your lighting appears, so bear this in mind when selecting your lighting.
-“A lamp against a white wall is different to a lamp against a colourful background, so that’s a key element to think about,” the designer explains.
-“Lighting against a white wall can be quite cold, whereas a colour will make your lighting feel instantly warmer.
-Likewise, think about stone walls, plain plaster walls, dark walls – these all change how the lighting looks and feels.”
+Different textures and color palettes will affect how your lighting appears, so bear this in mind when selecting your lighting.
+“A lamp against a white wall is different to a lamp against a colorful background, so that’s a key element to think about,” the designer explains.
+“Lighting against a white wall can be quite cold, whereas a color will make your lighting feel instantly warmer.
+Likewise, think about stone walls, plain plaster walls, dark walls—these all change how the lighting looks and feels.”